 We earn interchange fees on Dual Card and other co-branded credit card transactions outside of our partners' sales channels, based on a flat fee plus a percent of the purchase amount.
-We also process general purpose card transactions for some Payment Solutions and CareCredit partners as their acquiring bank, for which we obtain an interchange fee.
 Growth in interchange revenue has been, and is expected to continue to be, driven primarily by growth in our Dual Card and general purpose co-branded credit card products.

-Interchange revenue increased by \$97 million, or 19.2%, for the year ended December 31, 2016, and by \$116 million, or 29.8%, for the year ended December 31, 2015, driven by increases in purchase volume outside of our retail partners' sales channels.
+Interchange revenue increased by \$51 million, or 8.5%, for the year ended December 31, 2017, and by \$97 million, or 19.2%, for the year ended December 31, 2016, driven by increases in purchase volume outside of our retail partners' sales channels.